yfujis/yfujis.github.io/_posts/2025-05-01-Canonical-correlation-analysis.md

 ![Shahidi_et_al_2024_Fig4](../assets/images/blog/Shahidi_et_al_2024_Fig4.png)
 *A schematic of CCA (From Shahidi et al., 2024)*

 The use of CCA has been increasing in recent studies.
 For example, [Shahidi et al., 2024][shahidi_et_al_2024] uses CCA to find relationships between neural activity in the prefrontal cortex and behavioral variables in freely moving animals.
-[Hira et al., 2024][hira_et_al_2024] applied CCA between neural activities two different brain areas.
+[Hira et al., 2024][hira_et_al_2024] applied CCA between neural activities two different brain areas to estimate the amount of shared information between an area and the other areas.

 ## How CCA Works